GuillaumeEsclozas/brats-coreml-swift/README.md

 # brats-coreml-swift

-CoreML conversion and Swift inference wrapper for a 3D U-Net trained on BraTS 2020.
-Takes a PyTorch checkpoint, converts to CoreML (.mlpackage) with optional weight palettization, and provides a Swift library for running brain lesion segmentation on macOS.
+CoreML conversion and Swift inference wrapper for the BraTS 2020 3D U-Net.
+Converts a PyTorch checkpoint to CoreML with optional weight palettization(FP16, Int8, Int4) and wraps it in a Swift Package for macOS inference.

 ![Model size comparison](images/model_size_comparison.png)